WhatAShot/ExcelFormer/README.md

 # ExcelFormer

 This repository will include the original implementation and experiment codes of [**ExcelFormer**](https://arxiv.org/abs/2301.02819).
 Excelformer is a pioneering neural network can surpass extensively-tuned XGboost, Catboost, and most tuned previous deep learning approaches on most of tabular data prediction tasks, in the supervised learning manner.
-It can be an optimal choice on tabualr dataset prediction competitions (e.g., Kaggle).
+It can be a go-to choice on tabualr dataset prediction competitions (e.g., Kaggle).

 Even without hyper-parameter tuning, ExcelFormer performs comparable to tuned models.
 After hyper-parameter tuning, ExcelFormer typically outperforms them.